Gemadept169/core_ips/README.md

 - [x] Download Postman and test GrpcServer
 - [x] Add SotController and test
 - [x] Write a client-side project to evaluate system (Using Qt5, not prefer Qt6)
-- [ ] Make grpc communication completely (at both server and client sides)
+- [x] Rewrite sot library to build with release option.
-- [ ] Stop server-streaming sot infor when lost track for 10 frames (read from config file)
+- [x] Stop server-streaming sot infor when lost track for 10 frames
-- [ ] Rewrite sot library to build with release option.
+- [x] Make grpc communication completely (at both server and client sides)
+  - [x] Add new TrackStop to stop all tasks in SotController at server-side
+  - [x] Rewrite client-side with the new api (don't use await)
 - [ ] Test bottleneck
   - [ ] Calculate frame reading rate from rtsp to opencv
   - [ ] Calculate sot processing time
   - [ ] Calculate delay all process
+  - [ ] Test leak memory
 - [ ] Optimize the gst pipeline for capturing video
   - [ ] Decode rtsp pipeline by NVIDIA-GPU and capture streaming video and convert it to cv::Mat (using gstreamer and its plugins)
   - [ ] Auto reconnecting when rtsp streaming failed
-- [ ] Write json config parser based on Qt example for game
+- [ ] Write json config parser based on Qt example for game (search TODO tags)

 # Introduction
 - A Back-end service for image processing.